gsoules/MkDocs/digital-archive/docs/technology/pastperfect-exporter.md

 private = no
 trace = no
 ```

+### Data options

+pp5data
+:	The `pp5data` option specifies the path to the PastPerfect installation's `Data` folder on the
+	Windows computer or network that hosts PastPerfect.

+	Examples:
+	`C:\pp5\Data`
+	`\\NAS\PastPerfect\Data`

+	You can determine the folder location by going to the PastPerfect System Information screen and
+	looking at the Data Folder field in the Computer Information section.

+fields
+:	The `fields` option lets you specify which PastPerfect catalog table columns PPE will export
+	in addition to the fields that it always exports as [described above](#what-gets-exported).

+### Request options

+id
+:	The `id` option must be three to six characters that must exactly match the
+	[**_Import ID_** option](/plugins/avanthybrid/#configuration-options) on the AvantHybrid configuration page.

+password
+:	The `passsword` option must be eight characters that exactly match the
+	[**_Import Password_** option](/plugins/avanthybrid/#configuration-options) on the AvantHybrid configuration page.

+url
+:	The `url` option specifies the URL of the remote request page on the Digital Archive server.
+	It is the URL of the server followed by `/avant/remote`.

+### Admin options

 bulk
 :	The `bulk` option should always be set to `no`.
 The only exception is if you will be exporting
 	hundreds or thousands of items and you want to speed up the export process.
 This would be the